unavi-xyz/unavi/README.md

 UNAVI is almost entirely written in Rust 🦀.
 The app is built using [Bevy](https://bevyengine.org/) and makes heavy use of [WebAssembly](https://webassembly.org/) for user scripting.
-Multiplayer is handled by self-hostable servers running [Mediasoup](https://mediasoup.org/), handling communication between players.
+Multiplayer is handled by self-hostable servers running [Mediasoup](https://mediasoup.org/), acting as [SFUs](https://bloggeek.me/webrtcglossary/sfu/) for communication between players.
 UNAVI provides both a web client and native build.

 This project is still early, any feedback or contributions are really appreciated!